robertkim1221/ComputerVision/3dReconstruction/README.md

 4. Bundle Adjustment: Refining 3D coordinates and camera parameters to minimize reprojection error.

-5. Multiview Keypoint Reconstruction (Extra Credit): Using multi-view capture to reconstruct moving objects, like vehicles, in 3D.
+5. Multiview Keypoint Reconstruction: Using multi-view capture to reconstruct moving objects, like vehicles, in 3D.

 ### Applications
 The repository is tailored for educational and research purposes in advanced computer vision, particularly for those interested in 3D reconstruction from 2D images.